 In 2009, Dr. Advincula joined Florida Hospital Celebration Health as Director of the Center for Specialized Gynecology where over the next four years he helped launch the first Women’s Institute in central Florida.
 Additionally, Dr. Advincula was promoted to Education Institute Director for the Nicholson Center, an advanced medical and surgical simulation training facility.

-Currently Dr. Advincula is Vice-President of the AAGL, a 7000-member organization promoting minimally invasive surgery worldwide in addition to serving as member-at-large for the Society of Gynecologic Surgeons.
+Currently Dr. Advincula is President of the AAGL, a 7000-member organization promoting minimally invasive surgery worldwide in addition to serving on the board of directors as member-at-large for the Society of Gynecologic Surgeons (SGS).
 Most recently, Dr. Advincula accepted the position of Vice-Chair of Women’s Health & Chief of Gynecology at the Sloane Hospital for Women, Columbia University Medical Center/New York Presbyterian Hospital, where he brings more than 14 years of clinical expertise, innovation and leadership.

 Dr. Gargiulo is the medical director of the Center for Robotic Surgery of Brigham and Women's Hospital and a senior associate in the Center for Infertility and Reproductive Surgery and Assistant Professor at Harvard Medical School.